Auto fit for multi-resolution

 Fit Height mode provided by the Canvas component to make the height of the design resolution automatically cover the height of the screen, i.e., enlarging the scene image to 768/480 = 1.6 times.

-This is a fairly good adaptation mode when the ratio of width to height of the design resolution is larger than that of the screen resolution.
+This is a fairly good adaptation mode when the aspect ratio of the design resolution is larger than that of the screen resolution.
 As illustrated above, although some parts of the background image will be cut down on the two sides of the screen, it can be ensured that no goof or black borders will appear in the visible area of the screen.
 Then the position of UI elements can be adjusted by the Widget, which makes sure that the UI elements will appear in the visible area of the screen.
 We will introduce this in detail in the next section Widget Align.

 Supposing the screen resolution is